capt-marwil/Udacity-Item-Catalog/README.md

  by typing `git clone https://github.com/capt-marwil/project/`
 * To set up the database run setup_database.py.
 This will create an empty sqlite file in the /project named catalog.db
+* Currently main.py is configured to run with a vm container like vagrant
+* If you plan to run the app on your physical computer it might be nessecary to change the servers address in main.py
+* on the command line change into the `project` directory and type `python main.py` on the command prompt.
+If any python modules are missed the program will complain and tell what modules are missing.
+The links to the instructions how to install the missing modules are included above.
 * To start creating an expedition and to add categories an items go to http://localhost:8080/
 * Navigate to http://localhost:808/ to login and login-in